MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 :::image type="content" source="media/compare-pipeline-content/compare.png" alt-text="A screenshot showing the compare option, which expands the compare view and allows comparing items between deployment pipeline stages." lightbox="media/compare-pipeline-content/compare.png":::

 In the comparison display, items are arranged alphabetically by item type.
 Paired items are next to each other, even if they have different names.
+All items in the workspace are listed in a flat list, regardless of their folder structure.
+Hover over an item to see its path and name.

 Items that aren't paired or that were changed get one of the following labels: